Skip to Content

 Can You Make Margarita Cupcakes Ahead of Time?

 Yes.
-You can bake the cupcakes one day ahead and frost them the day you plan to serve them.
-This makes them a helpful make-ahead dessert for parties and summer gatherings.
+Bake the cupcakes one day ahead and frost them the day you plan to serve them.

-You can also make the Margarita Frosting ahead of time, refrigerate it, and re-whip it before piping.
+You can also prepare the Margarita Frosting ahead of time, refrigerate it, and re-whip it before piping.

 Can You Freeze Margarita Cupcakes?